 Note: Average cost of attendance at a private 4-year institution for the 2005 to 2006 academic year was \$31,916.
 The Department of Education calculated expected family contribution (EFC) using a weighted average of the EFC across students with different family characteristics within each student classification-veteran (always classified as independent), nonveteran independent, and nonveteran dependent.
 For each EFC/cost of attendance combination for each category of student the Department of Education determined the maximum Pell Grant and Stafford Loan amounts for a full-time, first-year student.
 Pell Grant amounts were determined according to the Pell Grant payment schedule for 2005 to 2006 (maximum award = \$4,050).
 The subsidized Stafford Loan amount is the lesser of (1) cost of attendance minus the sum of EFC plus Pell Grant or (2) the maximum subsidized loan for a first-year student (\$2,625).
-The unsubsidized Stafford Loan amount is the lesser of attendance minus the sum of Pell plus subsidized Stafford Loan amount is the lesser of attendance minus the subsidized Stafford Loan amount is the lesser of attendance minus the sum of EFC plus Pell Grant or (2) the maximum subsidized loan for a first-year student (\$2,625).
-The unsubsidized Stafford Loan amount is the lesser of attendance minus the sum of Pell plus subsidized loan for a first-year, independent student (\$4,000).
+The unsubsidized Stafford Loan amount is the lesser of (1) cost of attendance minus the sum of Pell plus subsidized Stafford Loan plus other financial assistance (i.e.-GI Bill for veterans) or (2) the maximum additional unsubsidized loan for a first-year, independent student (\$4,000).

-^aUnsubsidized Stafford Loan amounts for nonveteran, independent students assume this population has no other financial assistance, such as outside scholarships, that may reduce the amount in unsubsidized loans for which this group may be eligible.
+aUnsubsidized Stafford Loan amounts for nonveteran, independent students assume this population has no other financial assistance, such as outside scholarships, that may reduce the amount in unsubsidized loans for which this group may be eligible.

-^bParents of dependent students have several credit options for financing their child's education, including home equity, private loans, and federal PLUS loans.
+bParents of dependent students have several credit options for financing their child's education, including home equity, private loans, and federal PLUS loans.
 PLUS loans are available under Title IV of the Higher Education Act and are loans made to parents of dependent, undergraduate students enrolled at least half-time in an eligible program of study.
 Borrowers are responsible for paying all interest on the loan.
 The maximum amount that a parent may borrow through a PLUS loan is equal to the student's cost of attendance minus all other assistance.
 Among dependent students who attended private 4-year institutions in academic year 2003 to 2004, 12.5% received PLUS loans.

-[°]Among students attending private 4-year institutions, the Department of Education determined the 25th percentile, 50th percentile, and 75th percentile of family income in each student classification (veteran, nonveteran independent, and nonveteran dependent).
+Among students attending private 4-year institutions, the Department of Education determined the 25th percentile, 50th percentile, and 75th percentile of family income in each student classification (veteran, nonveteran independent, and nonveteran dependent).

-^dChapter 30 GI Bill benefit amount is based on academic year 2005 to 2006 rates of \$1,034 per month (Ch.
+dChapter 30 GI Bill benefit amount is based on academic year 2005 to 2006 rates of \$1,034 per month (Ch.
 30 of Title 38 U.S.C.-Montgomery GI Bill Active Duty) for veterans who have completed an enlistment of 3 years or more and are attending school full-time for an academic year of 9 months.